How to Organise an Adventure on Skeleton Coast

 The Skeleton Coast is a mystical place where the ocean and desert meet in an endless battle.
 The journey there is an adventure that unveils the raw beauty and secrets of this time-forgotten shore.

-What is the Skeleton Coast?
+What is Skeleton Coast?

-Skeleton Coast — 'Coast of Skeletons' — is the strip of land between the cool Atlantic Ocean and the arid Namib Desert.
-The name comes from the thousands of ship and animal remains scattered along the shore, witnesses to relentless waves, treacherous fogs, and desert winds.
+Skeleton Coast — “The Coast of Bones” — is the strip of land between the chilly Atlantic Ocean and the arid Namib Desert.
+The name comes from the thousands of shipwrecks and animal bones scattered along the shore, witnesses to merciless waves, treacherous mists, and desert winds.

 When is the best time to visit?